Here is my NordicTrack Treadmill review! We bought the treadmill off Amazon for basic running and walking and have been very happy with it!

 I will probably never be running more than 4-5 miles indoors, and I am not a serious runner training for marathons.
 I’m just a thirties mom trying to break a good sweat!

-Initially I wanted something at the $500-600 price point, and I almost bought this model.
-However, this review article convinced me that I should get a model that is one step up from the bottom and shared reasons why the 990 was better than the 6.5.
+Initially I wanted something at the $500-600 price point, and I almost bought a much less expensive model.
+However, this review article convinced me that I should get a model that is one step up from the bottom.

 iFit + Touch Screen